silverwind/droppy/README.md

 $ sudo npm update -g --production droppy
 ```

-To make droppy run in the background, you can use the `--daemon` option, thought it is adviced that you install it as a persistent service in you system.
+To make droppy run in the background, you can use the `--daemon` option, thought it is adviced that you install it as a persistent service in your system.
 For Linux, see these guides:

 - [Systemd-based distributions](https://github.com/silverwind/droppy/wiki/Systemd-Installation)
 - [Debian (Pre-Jessie)](https://github.com/silverwind/droppy/wiki/Debian-Installation-(Pre-Jessie))